sampotts/plyr/readme.md

 1. Mobile Safari on the iPhone forces the native player for `<video>` unless the `playsinline` attribute is present.
 Volume controls are also disabled as they are handled device wide.
 2. Native player used (no support for `<progress>` or `<input type="range">`) but the API is supported.
 No native fullscreen support, fallback can be used (see [options](#options)).
 3. Polyfills required.
 See below.

+## Preview thumbnails

+It's possible to display preview thumbnails as per the demo when you hover over the scrubber or while you are scrubbing in the main video area.
+This can be used for all video types but is easiest with HTML5 of course.
+You will need to generate the sprite or images yourself.
+This is possible using something like AWS transcoder to generate the frames and then combine them into a sprite image.
+Sprites are recommended for performance reasons - they will be much faster to download and easier to compress into a small file size making them load faster.

+You can see the example VTT files [here](https://cdn.plyr.io/static/demo/thumbs/100p.vtt) and [here](https://cdn.plyr.io/static/demo/thumbs/240p.vtt) for how the sprites are done.
+The coordinates are set as the `xywh` hash on the URL in the order X Offset, Y Offset, Width, Height (e.g. `240p-00001.jpg#xywh=1708,480,427,240` is offset `1708px` from the left, `480px` from the top and is `427x240px`.
+If you want to include images per frame, this is also possible but will be slower, resulting in a degraded experience.

 ### Polyfills